7 Tips To Dress Your Baby in Summer

 If you’re out and about, the best way to dress your little one is in short sleeves and short bottoms, so bodysuits are perfect for this.
 You might be worried about the sun affecting their skin because they are exceptionally sensitive - firstly use an organic sunscreen to protect them, but always make sure you stay in the shade or use a muslin to create a shaded area for them.
 Just remember that it is advised that sunscreen is applied only to babies over 6m - if your little one is under this age, keep them in the shade.

 3) Layer up

-Even though your baby will need their short sleeves, it’s always a good idea to take another layer with you.
-The weather can change and you need to be prepared to give your baby another layer if the clouds populate the sky.
-With a bodysuit as your base, you can take with you either a long-sleeve and legged sleepsuit (it might even encourage a siesta) or some yoga pants and a t-shirt.
-This way baby is always protected no matter the weather, and you can feel certain they won’t be too hot or too cold.
+Even though your baby will need their short sleeves, it’s always a good idea to take another layer with you in case of changeable weather.
+With a bodysuit as your base, you can use a long-sleeve sleepsuit (it might even encourage a siesta), bottoms or a cardigan.

 4) Free the feet

 Babies lose heat from their heads and their feet (just the same as us adults!), so to help their tiny bods regulate that temperature, let them go barefoot.
 Babies that cannot yet walk don’t need socks or shoes, so let them stay cool with the freedom to wriggle their toes.
 If your baby is walking, you can opt for open sandals which still let that dreamy breeze tickle their toes.